Wahe3bru/__Learning/thoughts/gr8full.md

 - got a free boerie n coke :)
 - got talked into recording the presentation
 - saw Pacific Rim: Uprising :+1:

+---
+### Saturday 7 April 021
+- got a morning solo trail run
+- met up with some tronk manne
+- got to share  and inspire a trail run in imam

+---
+### Sunday 8 April 022
+-